 Summary, St Benedict, Abbot: Born at Nursia (Umbria, Italy) about 480; died at Monte Cassino about 547.
 After studies in Rome he became a hermit at Subiaco, where many sought his counsel, and later founded the monastery at Monte Cassino.
 Noted for his widely influential monastic rule, combining work and prayer, and for his charity and moderation.
-He became known as th the founding father of Western Monasticism.

-St Benedict, as founder of Western monasticism and author of the Rule which gave monasticism its constitution, exercised a fundamental influence on the development of European civilisation and culture.
+St Benedict, founder of Western monasticism and author of the Rule which gave monasticism its constitution, exercised a fundamental influence on the development of European civilisation and culture.
 Because of this, in 1964, Pope Paul VI named him patron saint of Europe.

 Patrick Duffy tells his story.